LaboratoireMecaniqueLille/crappy/README.md

 If Crappy has been of help in your research, please reference it in your academic publications by citing the following article :

-- Couty V, Witz J-F., Martel C. et al., *Command and Real-Time Acquisition in Parallelized Python, a Python module for experimental setups*, SoftwareX 16, 2021, DOI: 10.1016/j.softx.2021.100848.
+- Couty V., Witz J-F., Martel C. et al., *Command and Real-Time Acquisition in Parallelized Python, a Python module for experimental setups*, SoftwareX 16, 2021, DOI: 10.1016/j.softx.2021.100848.
 ([publisher link](https://www.sciencedirect.com/science/article/pii/S2352711021001278))